SFB-ELAINE/WebProv/README.md

 The goal of this project is the create a web platform to automatically visualize a provenance model.
 The data required to create these visualizations should be stored in a graph database.
 The web platform will also feature an editor to allow users to manually create provenance models that can be stored within the database.

 [Link to Demo](https://sfb-elaine.github.io/WebProv/)
+> The backend sometimes take a while (> 2 minutes) to start as we are using the `Heroku` free servers which sleep after 30 minutes of inactivity.

 ## Environment Setup
 ### Node